numberoverzero/origami/README.rst

         def __init__(self, x=0, y=0, bonus=False, type=0):
             # Usual setting of self.{attr} for {attr} in signature

+    # And a function to use our blocks
     def update_stale_blocks(self, blocks):

         # Super awesome nested for loop without exception handling!